PetrGlad/emmate/README.md

 Run `emmate --help` to see other available switches.

 All editing actions are persisted immediately, no need to do anything special to save your work.
-To export the stave to a MIDI file press Ctrl+S. Exported file will be saved into the `*.emmate/export/` folder.
+To export the stave snapshot to a MIDI file press Ctrl+S.
+Exported file will be saved into the `*.emmate/export/` folder.

 Undo/redo history is unlimited.

 You can transpose/correct loudness/shift/adjust length of selected notes.
-Draw/delete notes or complete time slices.
+Draw/delete notes or delete complete time slices.
 Draw on/off sustain pedal state (on the bottom lane).

 Mouse zoom and scroll is supported.
 "Follow playback" switch makes the stave to scroll during playback.